-The Flint Festival Chorus was founded by J. Dallas Dort in 1913.
+The Flint Symphony Chorus was founded by J. Dallas Dort in 1913.
 Mr. Dort's ambitions were to form a musical organization to "unite all persons of the city into a musical union, for the benefit of all people in the city".
-More than 100 years later, the choir still involves persons from the greater Flint area, and brings together singers from age 18 to 80 to perform both as a concert choir and as a symphonic choir.
+More than 100 years later, the choir still involves persons from the greater Flint area, and brings together singers from ages 18 to 80 to perform both as a concert choir and as a symphonic choir.

 WHAT WE DO

-Now under the direction of its 15th conductor, team of Nada Radakovich and Jeffrey Walker, the choir rehearses at FIM Monday nights between the first Monday after Labor Day and the final concert of the year.
+Led by directors Nada Radakovich and Jeffrey Walker, the choir rehearses at FIM Monday nights between the first Monday after Labor Day and the final concert of the year.
 Rehearsals include voice-building exercises, sight-reading, and exercises to discover all the best ways to make the music sing.
 Every year, the choir sings with the Flint Symphony Orchestra for both Holiday Pops in December, and one other choral and orchestral concert during the season.
 Maestro Enrique Diemecke takes over as the concerts approach, and leads both choir and orchestra with great inspiration and insightful musicianship.
 Everyone in the Chorus is in agreement that we have the best seats in the house for these concerts.
 Free of charge!